excerpted and adapted from Fit Quickies; 5 Minute Targeted Body Shaping Workouts, by Lani Muelrath, Penguin/Alpha, 2013.

 Usually they ask me more than once, because I don’t think they quite believe me.
 I look at it this way.
 By day’s end, if I were to take all of the food I ate that day and put it on a big tray, half of it would be piled with starchy veggies and whole grains and the other half with high water-content vegetables.
 There would be about a cup of beans and a couple of pieces of fruit on top.
 A sprinkling of seeds.
 Over the course of weeks, there would be some festive feast meals thrown in.
 It’s a good summation of my food each day, give or take.
 A no-brainer forks over knives.
 It’s not a religion, it’s a guiding set of simple principles.

-Breakfast is usually whole grains and fruits.
+Breakfast is usually whole grains and fruits with seeds or nuts.
 Lunch is a big bowl of soup with starchy vegetables, legumes, and dark greens or a salad, or both, often with a sandwich on wholegrain bread.
 Dinner is a mountain of rice or potatoes or pasta with another big pile of steamed veggies and or salad.
 I call it my big plate trick for staying trim.
 Somewhere along the course of the day I’ll have another fruit or two.
 If some days I’m hungrier, I don’t think twice about eating an extra big bowl of rice, second serving of potatoes, or grabbing a couple of chunks good grainy bread.
 That’s not what makes us fat But until we really get it about being well fed on those foods with the ability to ring our happy satiety bells, we’ll struggle with our hunger and quite likely our weight.

 It’s that simple.